NixOS/nix/doc/manual/src/command-ref/nix-copy-closure.md

   - `--to` _machine_

-    Copy the closure of _paths_ from the local Nix store to the Nix store on _machine_.
+    Copy the closure of _paths_ from a Nix store accessible from the client to the Nix store on the remote _machine_.
     This is the default.

   - `--from` _machine_

-    Copy the closure of _paths_ from the Nix store on _machine_ to the local Nix store.
+    Copy the closure of _paths_ from the Nix store on the remote _machine_ to the client's specified Nix store.

   - `--gzip`